karstenw/linguistics/README.md

 If you run it from NodeBox there will be no feedback except the spinning beachball.

-Alternatively you can run it from the terminal with a 3.8 python.
+Alternatively you can run it from the terminal with a 3.8 or 3.11 python.
 Perhaps you must install the requirements first.

 #### conceptnet database